hydrogen18/fairywren/README.rst

 Redis
 ----
-The Redis instance is used by both servres.
-The tracker uses it store lists of peers.
+The Redis instance is used by both servers.
+The tracker uses it store and retrieve lists of peers for each torrent.
 The webapi uses it to retrieve peer counts on torrents.